TheBicPen/StarBeat/README.md

 Open a keyboard input window: `Tools -> Keyboard and Display MMIO Simulator`

-Highly recommended: run the AHK script (also available as an executable) to use quick inputs.
+Highly recommended: run the AHK script (also available as an executable in the "Releases" section) to use quick inputs.
 Otherwise, Windows adds a delay to repeating keystrokes in text boxes.
 You can adjust the delay in the system settings, but you cannot set it to 0 through the Windows 10 GUI.
 For this reason, use the script.

 Assemble and run the game, making sure to keep the simulation speed at maximum.